Advent of...

 Advent of... (full title Advent of the Nuclear Baphomet) is the fifth EP released by the Singaporean black metal artist Impiety.
 It was recorded in January 2011, and released on February 15, 2011.
 The mini-album was made available in super jewel box through Pulverised Records.
 Vinyl version was released by Agonia Records under licensed from Pulverised, limited to 800 copies with first 300 copies pressed on green, brown haze vinyl and the remaining 500 on regular olive green color.
-Both LP came with insert, A2 size poster and engraved B-sides.
+Both LPs came with insert, A2 size poster and engraved B-sides.